• broken image

 Research

 Yuli’s research focuses on accounting for carbon emissions, climate change economics, and sustainable development, with a special focus on developing countries and cities.
-He has published over 140 papers in high-impact journals, such as Nature Climate Change, Nature Sustainability, Nature Geoscience, Nature Food, and Science Advances.
-His papers have been cited over 14,200 times (h-index 54), and 27 of them are ESI highly cited papers and 18 are hot papers.
+He has published over 160 papers in high-impact journals, including 20+ in Nature and Science entitled journals.
+His papers have been cited over 16,000 times (h-index 56), and 28 of them are ESI highly cited papers and 18 are hot papers.

 broken image